-- Replacement of house fuses or resetting of circuit breakers. - · Failure of the product if it is misused, or used for other than the intended purpose or used commercially. - · Damage to product caused by accident, fire, floods or acts of God.
+- Replacement of house fuses or resetting of circuit breakers. - Replacement of the cooktop light bulbs.

+- Failure of the product if it is misused, or used for other than the intended purpose or used commercially. - Damage to product caused by accident, fire, floods or acts of God. - Incidental or consequential damage caused by possible defects with this appliance. - Damage caused after delivery.